Hit enter to search or ESC to close

 • Meals: Breakfast and Dinner

-6. Travel one of the world’s most scenic routes into Milford Sound!
+5. Today we’ll travel along one of the world’s most scenic roads and into Milford Sound!
 Described as the 'eighth wonder of the world', Milford Sound was carved by glaciers during the ice ages.
-We highly recommend taking a cruise on Milford Sound where you'll see dramatic waterfalls, snow-capped peaks and have the chance to spot wildlife such as dolphins, penguins and seals!
+We highly recommend boarding a cruise, where you'll see dramatic waterfalls and snow-capped peaks and if you’re lucky, some wildlife!
+At different times of year, penguins, dolphins, seals and even whales have been spotted at Milford.
 As it’s just the one road in and out, we head back along the same breath-taking route to our lakeside camp in Te Anau.
+Along the way, we drop off those doing the Routeburn Track, one of New Zealand’s 9 Great Walks.
+This hike is a haven for native birdlife.
+Charge up your camera as this hike offers everything from mountainous peaks and sheer rock faces to pristine lakes, cascading waterfalls and dense, luxuriant forest.

 • Optional Activities: Milford Sound Cruise, Te Anau glowworm caves tour & boat ride